(0 | 0 Reviews)

 • The secret to a great dry masala is using raw mustard oil; it provides that authentic sharp Northeast aroma.

-• Squeezing out excess water from the bamboo before roasting is the absolute secret to achieving a magnifique crispy texture.
+• Squeezing out excess water from the bamboo before roasting is the absolute secret to achieving a crispy texture.

-• Adding a small amount of fermented fish or local herbs can provide a magnifique and more intense aroma to the recipe.
+• Adding a small amount of fermented fish or local herbs can provide a and more intense aroma to the recipe.

-Nutritional Information(Per 200g)
+Nutritional Information(Per 1 serving)

 Calories